 (d) The Commissioner may deem a district to have a critical shortage of licensed vocational technical teachers for the purpose of M.G.L. c.
 32, § 91(e) upon request of a superintendent and demonstration that the district has made a good-faith effort to hire personnel who have not retired under M.G.L. c.
 32. A district deemed to have a critical shortage of licensed technical teachers for the purposes of M.G.L. c.
 32, § 91(e) may employ retired vocational technical teachers subject to all laws, rules and regulations governing the employment of teachers.
 The period of determination of a critical shortage of licensed vocational technical teachers shall not exceed one year, but a district may seek to invoke this provision in consecutive years upon a new demonstration of a good-faith effort to hire personnel who have not retired.
 The Commissioner shall notify the Teachers' Retirement Board of each determination of a critical shortage made for the purposes of M.G.L. c.
 32, § 91(e).
 In each instance when, after a good-faith effort, a district is unable to hire a licensed vocational technical teacher who has not retired under M.G.L. c.
 32, the superintendent of the district has discretion to choose whether to seek a waiver, pursuant to 603 CMR 4.03(5)(c) or to seek a determination of critical shortage, pursuant to 603 CMR 4.03(5)(d).

 (e) Persons with special expertise related to the vocational technical area of instruction who can strengthen the vocational technical education program may be employed without a vocational technical teacher license.
 Such persons shall work in concert with, and under the direct supervision of, an appropriately licensed vocational technical teacher at all times.

+(f) The qualifications of the Pilot Program Teacher(s) shall be subject to approval by the Commissioner according to industry standards.

 (6) Admission of Students